Melanoma Treatment

 Melanoma is a rare form of skin cancer.
 It is more likely to invade nearby tissues and spread to other parts of the body than other types of skin cancer.
 When melanoma starts in the skin, it is called cutaneous melanoma.
 Melanoma may also occur in mucous membranes (thin, moist layers of tissue that cover surfaces such as the lips).
 This summary is about cutaneous (skin) melanoma and melanoma that affects the mucous membranes.

 The most common types of skin cancer are basal cell carcinoma and squamous cell carcinoma.
 They are nonmelanoma skin cancers.
 Nonmelanoma skin cancers rarely spread to other parts of the body.
-For more information, see Skin Cancer Treatment.
+Learn more about Skin Cancer Treatment.

 Melanoma can occur anywhere on the skin.